octohost/www/public/ports.md

 `# PORTS_FROM_HOST X Y`

-corresponds to an command line option of:
+corresponds to a command line option of:

 `-p 0.0.0.0:X:Y`

+NOTE: you can add multiple of these lines to add multiple ports to a container

+CAVEATS: In docker the -P and -p flags appear to be mutually exclusive, i.e. they don’t play well together, as such using this option removes the -P flag and I am using with the NO_HTTP_PROXY magic comment as well.
+YMMV